^

 A) Antibodies to native DNA in elevated titers;

-B) the presence of antibodies to the Sm-antigen;
+B) the presence of antibodies to Sm antigen;

-Increased titre of ACL (IgM or IgG); the detection of lupus anticoagulant by a standard method; a false positive Wasserman reaction for at least 6 months in the absence of syphilis, confirmed by the pale treponema immobilization reaction or in the absorption test of fluorescent anti-treponemal antibodies
+Elevated titer of lupus anticoagulant (IgM or IgG); detection of lupus anticoagulant by standard method; false-positive Wasserman reaction for at least 6 months in the absence of syphilis, confirmed by the immobilization reaction of pale treponema or in the absorption test of fluorescent antitreponemal antibodies

 ANF (antinuclear antibodies)

-If the patient has 4 or more symptoms in any combination, the diagnosis is considered reliable, if there are 3 signs, it is probable.
+If the patient has 4 or more signs in any combination, the diagnosis is considered reliable; if there are 3 signs, the diagnosis is considered probable.

 The sensitivity of these criteria is 78-96%, and the specificity is 89-96%.

-The activity of systemic lupus erythematosus is determined based on the severity of the patient's condition, taking into account the totality and severity of the available clinical and laboratory signs of the disease.
+The activity of systemic lupus erythematosus is determined based on the severity of the patient's condition, taking into account the totality and degree of severity of the existing clinical and laboratory signs of the disease.

 There are 3 degrees of activity of systemic lupus erythematosus:

-With high activity (grade III), high fever, marked changes in the internal organs (nephritis with nephrotic syndrome, endomyocarditis, pericarditis with effusion and / or exudative pleurisy), severe CNS, skin (dermatitis), musculoskeletal (acute polyarthritis and / or polymyositis), and others, accompanied by marked changes in laboratory parameters, including a significant increase in ESR (more than 45 mm / h) and immunological parameters (increase in ANP titres and antibodies to DNA, significantly reduced the total hemolytic activity of the complement and its components C3, C4).
+At high activity (grade III), high fever, pronounced changes in the internal organs (nephritis with nephrotic syndrome, endomyocarditis, pericarditis with effusion and/or exudative pleurisy), severe damage to the central nervous system, skin (dermatitis), musculoskeletal system (acute polyarthritis and/or polymyositis) and others are observed, accompanied by pronounced changes in laboratory parameters, including a significant increase in ESR (more than 45 mm/h) and immunological parameters (increased titers of ANF and antibodies to DNA, a significant decrease in the total hemolytic activity of complement and its components C3, C4).

-The lupus erythematosus is diagnosed in patients in critical conditions, characterized by the development of functional failure of an organ against the background of an excessively high activity of the pathological process.
+Lupus crisis is diagnosed in patients in critical conditions, characterized by the development of functional insufficiency of any organ against the background of excessively high activity of the pathological process.

-With moderate activity (grade II), fever is usually subfebrile, signs of damage to various organs are moderately expressed.
-Patients may note polyarthralgia or polyarthritis, dermatitis, moderate reaction from serous membranes, nephritis without nephrotic syndrome and impaired renal function, myocarditis, etc. ESR is increased within 25-45 mm / h, increase in titers ANF, antibodies to DNA, circulating immune complexes.
+At moderate activity (grade II)fever is usually subfebrile, signs of damage to various organs are expressed moderately.
+Patients may have polyarthralgia or polyarthritis, dermatitis, moderate reaction from the serous membranes, nephritis without nephrotic syndrome and renal dysfunction, myocarditis, etc. ESR is increased within 25-45 mm/h, an increase in titers of ANF, antibodies to DNA, circulating immune complexes is noted.

-With low activity (I degree), the general condition of patients is usually not disturbed, laboratory parameters are changed little, signs of internal organs lesions determine only with complex instrumental research.
-Clinically note the soft signs of cutaneous and articular syndromes.
+At low activity (I degree)The general condition of patients is usually not disturbed, laboratory parameters are slightly changed, signs of damage to internal organs are determined only by complex instrumental examination.
+Clinically, mild signs of skin and joint syndromes are noted.

-Evaluation of the degree of activity of the pathological process is crucial for determining the tactics of treatment of the patient at each stage of the disease.
+Assessing the degree of activity of the pathological process is of crucial importance for determining the patient’s treatment tactics at each stage of the disease.

-The state of remission is ascertained in the absence of clinical and laboratory signs of the activity of the patient.
+The state of remission is determined in the absence of clinical and laboratory signs of process activity in the patient.

-Evaluation of the activity of systemic lupus erythematosus according to the ECLAM (European Consensus Lupus Activity Measurement)
+Assessment of the activity of systemic lupus erythematosus according to the ECLAM (European Consensus Lupus Activity Measurement) scale

 1. General symptoms (any of the following x 0.5 points)